lunar-s/nginx-2420/README.md

 `sudo systemctl restart nginx`

 ### Finishing up

+Because nginx comes with a default site, you must delete that server block.

+In the `nginx.conf` file, delete the first server block within the main http block.

+---

 With the `nginx.conf` file complete, symlinks in place, and index.html specified, you can now visit your site!